-Legal & General signs West Bar Square deal
+Legal & General Exchanges On West Bar Square deal

 Legal & General has invested £150million into Sheffield’s West Bar Square development to deliver the first phase of the scheme.